Career Path from Youth to Pro

 Career Stages at a Glance

 In cycling, development follows a clear tier system.
 Each level has its own age limits, license requirements, and typical races.
-Progression to the next stage is not automatic: success in youth categories neither guarantees a U23 contract nor professional status.
+Progression to the next stage is not automatic: success in youth categories neither guarantees a U23 Teams contract nor professional status.

 Youth and Juniors (approx. 12–18 years)